luke-landry/n-body-sim/README.md

 Make sure to exit the container to run the Python GUI, as the container is only meant for building the Rust executable, and the Python GUI is run on the host machine.

+### Release
+Release build archives can be created using the `scripts/release.sh` script, which builds the Rust executable for both Linux and Windows targets and copies them along with other necessary files to the `dist` directory, then creates zip and tar.gz archives for each target in the `dist` directory.

 ## Theory